Portfolio-Allan-Rolle/100AngularChallenges/README.md

 23. Build a debounce search input that notifies the parent of its value updating every 250ms.
 24. Build a search list component that displays a list of possible strings that matches a given string.
 25. Build a counter input component.
 Have it take a min and max value.
 Default min to 0 and max to the safe max number.
+26. Build a simple table that takes an objet and outputs the values.